aroberge/reeborg/docs/en/developers.rst

 select **Javascript** as a
 programming language and run the following program::

-    write(RUR.control.front_is_clear);
+    view_source(RUR.control.turn_left)

-You will see the code of that function extracted from the source, and somewhat readable (it is not as readable as it used to be given a new font used for Reeborg's writing - note to self: this could be improved upon).
+You will see the code of that function extracted from the source and inserted into a CodeMirror instance with formatting intact.
-This would not be nearly as clear if the code was minified - and I made use of such example in an older tutorial to help students figure out how to implement new features by writing their own program.

 Human-language specific Javascript files are found in https://github.com/aroberge/reeborg/tree/master/src/lang